roihershberg/tox-oop-api-ir/README.md

 headers and generates a JSON file describing an Intermediate Representation of the appropriate Object-Oriented API.

+## Documentation

+Head on to the [documentation](https://roihershberg.github.io/tox-oop-api-ir/) for a reference of the format.

 ## Running

 1. Install requirements: